Faith Connors

 Faith Connors, also known by her alias Phoenix Carpenter, is a fictional character and the protagonist of the 2008 action video game Mirror's Edge.
 Presented in the game as a "Runner", Faith transports items for revolutionary groups hiding from the totalitarian government.
 In addition to the game, Faith also starred in its comic tie-in, and appears in the game's reboot, Mirror's Edge Catalyst.

 Her voice is provided by Jules de Jongh in Mirror's Edge with her voice clips being re-used in the side-games Mirror's Edge 2D and Mirror's Edge (mobile).
 Faye Kingslee voices Faith in the main game reboot Mirror's Edge Catalyst.
 Developers placed the game in a first-person perspective partly to connect the player with the character.
 Faith's design was intended to appeal to both males and females, and balanced her edgy attitude with the game's clean, minimalist aesthetic.

-The character received mostly positive reception from with much attention being given to her character design.
+The character received mostly positive reception, with much attention being given to her character design.
 She has been featured in many "top character" lists, and is well-received as a female character.
 However, some criticized her for some aspects such as her perceived lack of personality.